Vikaspogu/blog/content/blog/slack-bot/index.md

 SLACK_SIGNING_SECRET= #signing secret goes here
 ```

-In your index.js file, require the Bolt package, and initialize an app with credentials
+In your index.js file, require the Bolt package, and initialize an app with credentials.

 ```javascript
 require("dotenv").config();